dslab-epfl/svshi/CONTRIBUTING.md

 ```
 ┌── assignments - Contains group address assignments for KNX communication objects
 ├── generated - Contains generated but not yet installed apps, their bindings and the latest physical structure
-├── svshi - Contains all Python and Scala source code
+├── src - Contains all Python and Scala source code
     ├── app_library - Contains installed apps, their bindings and the physical structure at the latest installation time
     ├── core - ETS project parser, bindings generator and apps compiler/verifier (Scala sbt project)
     ├── generator - Python app generator (Python module)